Janina Irizarry: "La Tormenta"

 In January 2018, Janina posted a video on social media with the Puerto Rican singer Jose Alfredo, revealing that she was recording a collaboration with him named "La Tormenta".
 This song is included in the third studio album of the singer named "TRES".
 Jose Alfredo & Janina know each other since 2004, when Jose Alfredo was the president of Janina's fan club.

 Acting career

 Janina has started in two Latin films: the popular comedy, Mi Verano Con Amanda 2 and the critically acclaimed Ernesto Alemany film, La Gunguna.
 La Gunguna is the story of a small .22 caliber pistol with a long history.
 La Gunguna travels through the darkness of the Caribbean underworld as its own character, leaving in its wake series of misfortune and disgraceful acts.

 Personal life

 In summer of 2013, Janina got engaged to international Brazilian model and actor, Tiago Riani.
-There are now married and living in Los Angeles, California.
+There are now married and living in Puerto Rico.